"My Voice"

 Disconnecting the airbag all together should be discouraged as their benefit outweighs the potential risk.
 However, neck breathers should consult their physician about this option.

 Several factors can lead to deep vein thrombosis (DVT).
-These include insufficient hydration (due to low moisture in the cabin air at high altitude), lower oxygen pressure inside the plane, and the passenger’s immobility.
+These include insufficient hydration (due to low humidity of the cabin air at high altitude), lower oxygen pressure inside the plane, and the passenger’s immobility.
 These factors, when combined, can cause a blood clot in the legs that, when dislodged, can circulate through the blood stream and reach the lungs where it can cause pulmonary embolism.
 This is a serious complication and a medical emergency.

 • Drinking at least 8 ounces of water for every two hours on a plane, including ground time